Stranger Things season 3: Critical response

 On Rotten Tomatoes, the third season received an approval rating of 89% based on 141 reviews and an average rating of 7.9/10.
 The site's critical consensus states, "Vibrant and charming, Stranger Things transforms itself into a riveting—if familiar—summer ride that basks in its neon-laden nostalgia without losing sight of the rich relationships that make the series so endearing."
+Metacritic, which uses a weighted average, gave the season a score of 72 out of 100 based on 28 critics, indicating "generally favorable reviews".

-Writing in the New Statesman, Emily Bootle considered the third season an improvement on the second stating that the third "returned to strength" after a confusing second season and that "season three has largely brought back what made the show unique in the first place".
-Hugh Montgomery at the BBC awarded 5 stars, describing the third season as "an exhilarating example of a franchise hitting new heights that Hollywood would do well to learn from."
-On Metacritic, the third season has a weighted average score of 72 out of 100, based on 28 critics, indicating "generally favorable reviews".
+Writing for the New Statesman, Emily Bootle considered the third season an improvement on the second, stating that the series "returned to strength" after a "confusing" second season and that "season three has largely brought back what made the show unique in the first place".
+Hugh Montgomery at the BBC awarded the season the full five stars, describing the third season as "an exhilarating example of a franchise hitting new heights that Hollywood would do well to learn from."

-On the dissenting side, Darren Franich of Entertainment Weekly criticized the third season for looking like a Reagan-era pop culture mixtape.
-Ed Power of The Telegraph blamed Duffer Brothers for refusing "to stray from the Goonies-meets-Stephen King formula" and recycling their "well-worn bag of retro references to increasingly underwhelming effect", producing the limpest installment of the three.
-His opinion was echoed by Hank Stuever of The Washington Post, who felt almost heartbroken for "the Duffers working so hard to re-create an elusive vibe" of the 1980s with a "mishmash of ingredients" only to fail to create a fully entertaining show.
-Writing in National Review, Daniel Payne criticized the season's "sloppy storytelling" and "cornball humor" compared to the previous seasons, claiming that season three was "frenetic and bewildering where the first two seasons were slow, careful, and rewarding in crafting their plots."
+On the dissenting side, Darren Franich of Entertainment Weekly criticized the season for looking like a Reagan-era pop culture mixtape.
+Ed Power of The Telegraph blamed Duffers for refusing "to stray from The Goonies (1985)-meets-Stephen King formula" and recycling their "well-worn bag of retro references to increasingly underwhelming effect", producing the "limpest" season so far.
+His opinion was echoed by Hank Stuever of The Washington Post, who felt "heartbroken" for "the Duffers working so hard to re-create an elusive vibe" of the 1980s with a "mishmash of ingredients" only to fail to create a fully entertaining show.
+Writing for National Review, Daniel Payne criticized the season's "sloppy storytelling" and "cornball humor" compared to prior seasons, claiming that it was "frenetic and bewildering where the first two seasons were slow, careful, and rewarding in crafting their plots."

 Accolades

-As part of the 2019 Teen Choice Awards Stranger Things received a nomination for Choice Summer TV show.
-Caleb McLaughlin, Finn Wolfhard, Gaten Matarazzo, and Noah Schnapp were all nominated for Choice Summer TV actor for their work on the series while Millie Bobby Brown was nominated for Choice Summer TV actress for her work on the series.
-Stranger Things, Schnapp, and Brown all won awards in their respective categories.
+As part of the 2019 Teen Choice Awards, the series received a nomination for Choice Summer TV Series for the season.
+Caleb McLaughlin, Finn Wolfhard, Gaten Matarazzo, and Noah Schnapp were all nominated for Choice Summer TV Actor, while Millie Bobby Brown was nominated for Choice Summer TV actress.
+The series, Schnapp, and Brown all won awards in their respective categories.